awickert/areal-channel-mobility/README.md

 ### Need help?

 If you try to use this analysis routine in your work and get stuck because there is very little documentation (in spite of some good comments!), send a message to Andy Wickert, and he will take that as motivation to write better documentation.
+Or to just rewrite a bunch of the code, because this is the first big thing he ever wrote, and there are mcuh better ways to do it these days!